dtcaciuc/conecerto_scoreboard/README.md

 until the scoreboard server is reachable and then attempt to start Chromium in kiosk mode.

-## Posting results to an external server
+## Posting results to a remote server

-If the timing computer where Scoreboard is running has access to the Internet, the program can be set up to continuously upload `/` endpoint contents to an FTP server whenever a new result comes in.
-This will allow the attendees to use their mobile data connectivity to access the scores and to not be limited by the local event WiFi range.
+If the timing computer where Scoreboard is running has access to the Internet, the program can be set up to continuously upload results explorer contents to an FTP server whenever a new result comes in to have them served as a static website.

-Please note that the uploaded pages assume that they're served at the root path and so you'll want to create a dedicated sub-domain for that on your club's website, e.g `live.myautocrossclub.org`.
+This will allow the attendees to use their mobile data connectivity to access the results and to not be limited by the local event WiFi range.

 See Configuration below for more details.